YPCloudInc/Clouder/md/Setting Up.md

 > You need to set a password to push and pull over HTTPS with Git using your account

 ---
-3. You may invite "**YPCloudInc**" as a member to your project for following up purpose
+- You may invite "**YPCloudInc**" as a member to your project for following up purpose

 <img width="1470" src="https://user-images.githubusercontent.com/116076967/197031472-6e214003-3eba-418b-982d-47a71a7337e6.png">

 <img width="512" src="https://user-images.githubusercontent.com/116076967/197030931-7edb944c-f283-4ebd-b62f-f04582cb2122.png">

+- In your newly created project, you may create your progress journal by clicking "+" to add a new file, and naming it "{Name}-Clouder-Journal.md", where "{Name}" is your name

 ---
 * Reminders: